The Benefits of Witch Hazel: A Comprehensive Guide

-Witch Hazel is generally safe to use, and no side effects or drug contraindications have been reported but in case you are taking medications, consult with your doctor to check for any contraindications, for skin applications test a small amount first on the back of your hand.
+Witch Hazel is generally safe to use, and no side effects or drug contraindications have been reported.
+However, if you are taking medications, it is advisable to consult your doctor before use.
+For skin applications, it is recommended to test a small amount on the back of your hand first.

 To use as a facial toner, spray or apply with a cotton pad on the face and neck after cleaning.
 Then, apply your cream or facial oil.